7Rocky/HackTheBox-scripts/Machines/BountyHunter/README.md

 This Bash script automates the process of reading files from the server exploiting an XML External Entity (XXE) injection.

-There is an XML document that is being send in an AJAX POST request using this JavaScript code:
+There is an XML document that is being sent in an AJAX POST request using this JavaScript code:

 ```js
 function returnSecret(data) {